nitinskunigal/SQL-Data-Warehouse-Project/README.md

 ---

-## 📊 Power BI Dashboards & Business Insights
+## 📊 Phase 3: Power BI Dashboards and Business Insights

 This section demonstrates how the business-ready data from the Gold layer of the data warehouse is brought into Power BI to uncover high-impact insights.
 The dashboards were designed to reflect real-world business reporting needs and stakeholder storytelling.